emman-j/practice-projects-collection/README.md

 ---

-## 🔖 Notes
+## Notes

-- This repository contains no source code — only links and previews.
+- Some projects may depend on NuGet packages, which may carry their own license agreements—please review them accordingly.
-- All project source code is maintained in their individual repositories (some may be private).
+- Source code for certain projects is maintained either within this repository or in separate repositories (some of which may be private).
-- Preview images are embedded using raw GitHub links from the respective repos.
+- Preview images are embedded using raw GitHub links from the respective project folders or repos.

 ---

-## 📌 Related
+## Related

 - [Project Portfolio](https://github.com/emman-j/project-portfolio) – A collection of software projects in active development.